-9.1 SARASIN FOOD & AGRICULTURE OPPORTUNITIES - CONTINUED
+10.1 SARASIN FOOD & AGRICULTURE OPPORTUNITIES - CONTINUED

 Our assessment concluded that the fund has not performed in line with expectations.
-Whilst asset classes scored fairly well against its objective over the time periods assessed, it underperformed when compared to a broad market index and the Morningstar EAA Fund Sector Equity Agriculture sector.
+Whilst asset classes scored satisfactory against its objective over the time periods assessed, it underperformed when compared to a broad market index and satisfactorily against the Morningstar EAA Fund Sector Equity Agriculture sector.
+During 2024 this was a particularly challenging benchmark as it was dominated by technology and by a small number of the very largest constituents of the index.
+The fund has around 50% exposure to consumer stocks which underperformed.
 The fund also scored poorly when compared to a selection of peer funds.

-The fund benefits from Sarasin's global equity investment process which draws upon their thematic approach to selecting the companies in which to invest.
+The fund benefits from Sarasin's specialist investment process which draws upon their thematic approach to selecting the companies in which to invest.
 Guided by the structural forces that drive global change, their thematic investment approach helps them find the most compelling long-term opportunities.
 They believe there are currently five key megatrends that will play the most significant role in shaping our futures.
 Thinking thematically narrows the investment universe to companies that benefit from these themes.
 Sarasin's stewardship work and thematic investment philosophy draw on each other.
 Environmental, social and governance analysis is embedded within the investment process and they use this to inform how they engage with the companies they invest in.
 The fund also avoids investing in certain sectors by applying ethical exclusions.
 We are satisfied that administrative services are also delivering value.